sensu/sensu-docs/content/sensu-go/5.0/guides/clustering.md

 See [Generating Self Signed Certificates][11] for detailed instructions.

-Once done, you should have the following files created:
+Once done, you should have the following files created.
+The `*.csr` files will not be used in this guide.
 {{< highlight shell >}}
 backend-1-key.pem
 backend-1.csr